-TYPICAL - 1-UP MODELS 1.
-Rear storage compartment cover 2.
-Latch
+- 1. Rear storage compartment cover - 2 Latch

-When engine is running, always engage the PARK position on the shift lever before opening cover.
+When engine is running, always engage the PARK position on the transmission lever before opening cover.
 Never leave any heavy or loose breakable objects in the storage basket.
 Always latch cover before riding.
 If storage cover is removed to provide greater carrying area, ensure that cargo is secured and will not "fly out" when riding at speed on rough terrain.
 Slow down.